Monolithcreative/ES4D/README.md

 2. Initial assembly:

-    Follow the design plans and each CAD assembly to assemble the frame, X gantry, bed and extruder.
+    Follow the 3D CAD plans and each assembly to assemble the frame, X gantry, bed and extruder.
 Ensure the frame and bed is square and level.
 We can also adjust all of this later if needed.

 3. Mount the Z axis: